varigence/docs/bimlflex/concepts/data-vault-best-practices.md

 #### Hash Algorithm

 * Support all major hash algorithms with `SHA1` as the default.
-Implement other available options by changing the `HashAlgorithm` setting to one of the following values
+Implement other available options by changing the *HASH ALGORITHM* setting to one of the following values
   * `MD5`
   * `SHA1`
   * `SHA2_256`
   * `SHA2_512`.
 * Previous SSIS versions of BimlFlex created a different hash for Unicode characters.
-  The `UseSqlCompatibleHash` and `UseSqlCompatibleRowHash` settings provides for backward compatibility.
+  The [*USE SQL COMPATIBLE HASH*](xref:bimlflex-metadata-settings#hash-core) and [*USE SQL COMPATIBLE ROW HASH*](xref:bimlflex-metadata-settings#hash-core) settings provides for backward compatibility.
   They should be set to `Y` for new implementations.
-* Support for `binary` and `text` hash representation depending on your requirements and can be configured by changing the `HashBinary` setting.
+* Support for `binary` and `text` hash representation depending on your requirements and can be configured by changing the [*HASH BINARY*](xref:bimlflex-metadata-settings#hash-core) setting.
   It is recommended to use binary hashing.
-  With Binary hashing the hash value is stored in its native binary form, requiring half the storage space compared to the hexadecimal string representation.
+  With binary hashing the hash value is stored in its native binary form, requiring half the storage space compared to the hexadecimal string representation.
-* Performance setting: `AddRowHashKeyIndex` will add an index to the `Staging` table on the `RowHashKey` to optimize the Hub ETL SSIS packages.
+* Performance setting: [*ADD ROW HASH KEY INDEX*](xref:bimlflex-metadata-settings#settings-staging) will add an index to the staging table on the `RowHashKey` to optimize the Hub ETL SSIS packages.

 #### Hash Collision